 Gradient Locations - The winter service patrol drivers will monitor these areas during their patrol and will carry out spot treatments as required.
-For forecast snow conditions bags of 50% abrasive aggregate/ 50% salt will be placed on the verge prior to the onset of the snow to be used to assist large goods vehicles maintain traction.
-Fastrac tractors and those of the supply chain partners, which can be used to tow large goods vehicles, will be deployed to those areas as required.
+Fastrac tractors and those of the supply chain partners, which can be used to tow large goods vehicles, will be deployed to those areas as required during periods of forecast snow.
 The tractors are specially fitted out to be able to tow large goods vehicles and the drivers have been trained to the relevant sector scheme.

 Any additional areas identified during the winter season will be brought to the attention to the Duty staff and added to the appropriate annex.
 When severe weather is forecast areas requiring special attention will receive additional treatments as detailed in Annex 7.2 F. These locations will be regularly reviewed and amended as necessary.
-BEAR Scotland's Planned Maintenance Team has carried out surfacing and drainage works at some of the known run-off areas during 2014.
+BEAR Scotland's Planned Maintenance Team has carried out surfacing and drainage works at some of the known run-off areas during 2017/18.
 It would be prudent to monitor these areas through the coming season before removing them from Annex.